eth-fabric/constraints-specs/specs/preconf-api.md

 ### Endpoint: `/constraints/v0/relay/delegations?slot={slot}`

-Return the active delegations for the proposer of this slot, if it exists.
+Return the active delegations for the proposer of this slot, if they exist.

 - **Method:** `GET`
 - **Response:** `SignedDelegation[]`